Are you sure you want to go to Brussels?

 Honestly, there aren’t many places to go to, so I suggest you just walk.

-Brussels has public bikes (the Villo, by JCDecaux) but the problem is that they are really heavy and Brussels isn’t a flat city, so it wouldn’t be practical for you to rent them.
+Brussels has public bikes (the Villo, by JCDecaux) but the problem is that they are really heavy and Brussels isn’t a flat city, so unless it’s leg day for you, don’t rent them.

 If you want to see what disastrous public space management looks like, I suggest you take the public transportation system called STIB.
 One ticket will cost you €2.4 and one day ticket will cost you €7.5.

-The reality is that someone will probably pass through the automatic door with you so €2.4 isn’t so expensive for two people.
+The reality is that someone will probably pass through the automatic door with you in order not to pay, so €2.4 for two people isn’t that expensive when you think about it.

 Besides that, the transportation system is dirty, smelly, dangerous, and there are people sleeping everywhere at every station.
 Hence I suggest you take Lime’s scooters or electric bikes.
 Other micro-mobility companies include Dott, Bird, and Bolt.

 Be careful when you are riding.
-I once got mogged by a driver that got out of his car to insult me because I was “too close to him” with my bike.
-The truth was that I was faster than him and he got annoyed.
+I once got mogged by a driver that got out of his car to insult me because I was “too close to his car” with my bike.
+The truth was that I was faster than him and he got annoyed, which can be dangerous with some drivers.

 The main supermarkets are: